 Because their primary responsibility is to create and present accurate informative reports, Data Analysts should be able to use visualization tools such as SAS, Cognos, Tableau and Python and R visualization libraries.

 In addition, Data Analysts should typically have command of at least one programming language among R, SAS an Python (QuantHub allows employers to test for all three of these).
 The programing language of choice for Data Analysts had historically been SAS and R. However, a 2019 survey by analytics recruiters Burtchworks found that Python had finally edged out SAS and R as the preferred language of Data Analysts.

-The figure to the right shows the results of the survey over the past few years.
+*The figure above shows the results of the survey over the past few years

 Lastly, on the soft skill side Data Analysts must have a collaborative nature and have great communication skills.